myokit/myokit/README.md

 ## Contributing to Myokit

 You can contribute to Myokit by [reporting issues](https://github.com/myokit/myokit/issues), but code contributions (bugfixes, new formats, new features etc.) are also very welcome!

+Before writing significant chunks of code, it's usually best to discuss your proposal in an [Issue](https://github.com/myokit/myokit/issues).
-New features are best discussed in an issue before starting any implementation work, and guidelines for code style (and more) can be found in [CONTRIBUTING.md](https://github.com/myokit/myokit/blob/main/CONTRIBUTING.md).
+Guidelines for code style (and more) can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).

+A high-level plan for Myokit's future is provided in the [roadmap](./ROADMAP.md).

 ## Citing Myokit